 Transform classic pages to modern pages

 Classic SharePoint sites typically have classic pages being wiki pages, web part pages, blog pages or publishing pages and these pages cannot present themselves using a modern user interface.
-A classic site however can host modern pages and this is the solution here.
-After you've maximized the use of the modern list and library user interface and connected your site to an Office 365 Group transforming the pages to modern pages is the last task to fully transform your classic site into a modern group connected site.
-Get inspired by the SharePoint Look Book as it allows you to discover the modern experiences you can build with SharePoint in Office 365.
+A classic site however can host modern pages which enable great end user experiences.
+You can find inspiration via the SharePoint Look Book as it allows you to discover the modern experiences you can build with SharePoint in Office 365.

-- Page transformation today works for wiki pages, web part pages, blog pages and publishing pages.
+- Page transformation today works for wiki pages, web part pages, (Delve) blog pages and publishing pages.

 - The SharePoint PnP Modernization framework is continuously evolving, checkout the release notes to stay up to date on the latest changes.
 If you encounter problems please file an issue in the sp-dev-modernization GitHub issue list.

 Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
 There is no SLA for open-source tool support from official Microsoft support channels.

 Page transformation can be used in one or more of the below models:

 |I want to transform pages for my users||PowerShell||DevOps||Yes||Typically used when you want to modernize pages for multiple site collections.
 Using PowerShell is the easiest and recommended approach.|

 |I want to have full control on the page transformation process||.Net||DevOps||Yes||Typically used when you integrate page transformation into existing services or tools.
 The core of page transformation is the .Net based SharePoint PnP Modernization framework.
 Using .Net you can fully tailor the transformation process, this approach is recommended whenever you want full control on the transformation process or when you want to integrate page transformation into another solution/product.|